 Game drives are the signature events while on safari and our designated Field Guide from Grahamstown, Thomas Ntshoko, made it more pleasant.
-This is the gentlemen who took us to a spot were a lion almost made a kill on a very (un)fortunate buffalo on our second day of a night game drive.
+This is the gentleman who took us to a spot where a lion almost made a kill on a very (un)fortunate buffalo on our second day of a night game drive.

 Smart, cool and very informative Thomas (43), joined the company three-months ago but it seems he knows the reserve like a back of his hand.

-He confirmed to this reporter they do not have rhinos but pointed out the problem they face is, is meat poaching by locals.
+He confirmed to this reporter, they do not have rhinos but pointed out, the problem they face is meat poaching by locals.

 “They hunt and kill our animals that has raised a serious safety concern amongst us, as well as management,” says Thomas, as we took our morning breakfast in the middle of the reserve- on top the same rock we saw cheetahs gallivanting upon our arrival.

 “We’re working around the clock to remedy that situation,” he said, with a huge concern on his face.